The Merchant Guildry of Stirling

 The Guildry of Stirling Coat of Arms

-At the Autumn Court on 11th November 2016, the Guildry of Stirling was presented with their own Coat of Arms.
+At the Autumn Court on 11th November 2016, the Guildry of Stirling was presented with its own Coat of Arms.

 The following photos depict Dean Robin Iffla DL receiving the Arms from Elizabeth A. Roads, LVO, Snawdoun Herald of Arms.